EthanGriffee/Ethan-and-Divit-Part-2-Software-Dev/README.md

+Array.h is a Object that represents an arraylist.
+The max size of the Array can be passed through the constructor, or it can be initiallized with a default max_size.

+The push method increases the size of the arrray, and if necessary increases the max_size of the array and adds the element to the end of the array.

 You can get the contents of a specific index with the "get" method.

 The clear method sets the contents to be a pointer of null pointers.